Dallas County Judge Continues to Urge People to Get Vaccines

-Dallas County said data over the last three months show cases are beginning to creep up, and it's mainly among those who are not vaccinated.
+Dallas County said data over the last three months shows cases of COVID-19 are beginning to creep up, and that new cases are occurring mainly among those who are not vaccinated.

 "What we're really seeing is the beginning of a new wave of the pandemic, but among unvaccinated people," said Dallas County Judge Clay Jenkins.